 Hi, everybody.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to show you how to use PolicyPak to manage XenApp deployed applications using Group Policy.

 Let’s go ahead and get started.
 Let me go ahead and logon as some guy, “westsalesuser2.”
 Let’s take a look at what stuff he’s got.
 Here’s his XenApp world.

 Let’s say he decides to run “WinZip” for the first time.
 Sure, we’ll go ahead and do all that stuff.
 Go ahead and run WinZip for the very first time as the user.
 The Citrix receiver will do its thing, as you can see here.Once it’s done, what you’re going to see immediately is that the settings you want them to get he’s not going to get at all.

 For instance, if there’s a security setting in this application – and I just happen to be using WinZip as an example – like setting the “Minimum password length” or ensuring that certain security settings need to be set, there’s really no way to deploy guaranteed settings into your Xen Appapplications unless you’re using PolicyPak.

 You might try to use the Group Policy preferences and that might work for some of the cases, but if your applications don’t use registry punches that’s going to be a problem.
 Also, the Group Policy preferences can’t perform UI lockout.
 We’re going to see both of those things in this little demonstration.

 Here, what I want to try to do is I want to dictate some of these important password settings and also eliminate some of the confusion that a user might have when using this particular application.